StCarmen/PRICE/README.md

 ### Datasets

 The datasets utilized for model evaluation, pretraining, and finetuning are expected to be stored in the `datas/datasets` directory.
-Example datasets (30 datasets in total) are provided in the <u>data repository</u>, and the storage space required for these datasets is approximately **17GB**.
+Example datasets (30 datasets in total) are provided in the [data repository](https://drive.google.com/file/d/1-sSihVzjgrFbO_LoiwbjI2sVOPxO7N2G/view?usp=sharing), and the storage space required for these datasets is approximately **17GB**.

 ### Statistics